Types of Services

 - Anti-anxiety medications:

 Anti-anxiety medications can help people who suffer from generalized anxiety, social anxiety, or panic attacks.
-Benzodiazepines are the most commonly prescribed short-acting anti-anxiety medications.
+Benzodiazepines are the most commonly prescribed.
 However, these drugs are only meant to be used in the short-term, and long-term use can lead to dependence and addiction.
 For this reason, there are other non-habit forming anti-anxiety medications that may be prescribed in place of benzodiazepines.

 - Mood stabilizers:

 Mood stabilizers are commonly prescribed for people with Bipolar Disorder, or mood swings, in order to lessen the intensity of mood swings or reduce frequency.

 Antipsychotics are typically prescribed to treat schizophrenia and other psychotic disorders, and may sometimes be prescribed to individuals with bipolar disorder who are exhibiting psychotic symptoms (often during a manic episode).

 12 Step Programs and Support Groups